Gates Foundation: History

 In 1994, the foundation was formed as the William H. Gates Foundation.
-In the mid-2000s, the foundation's funding grew substantially to $2 billion.
 In May 2002, the foundation purchased stocks in pharmaceutical companies Johnson & Johnson, Merck, and Pfizer.
 On June 15, 2006, Gates announced his plans to transition out of a day-to-day role with Microsoft, effective July 31, 2008, to allow him to devote more time to working with the foundation.
 The first CEO of the foundation, until she stepped down in 2008, was Patty Stonesifer.

 In 2005, Bill Gates and Melinda French Gates, along with the Irish rock musician Bono, were named by Time as Persons of the Year 2005 for their outstanding charitable work.
-In the case of the Gates, the work referenced was that of BMGF.

-On 12 May 2008 it was announced that Jeff Raikes would replace Stonesifer as the CEO of the BMGF.
+In the case of the Gateses, the work referenced was that of BMGF.
+On May 12, 2008, it was announced that Jeff Raikes would replace Stonesifer as the CEO of the BMGF.

-In April 2010, Gates was invited to visit and speak at the Massachusetts Institute of Technology where he urged the students to take on the hard problems of the world.
-He also explained the nature and philosophy of his philanthropic endeavours.
+The foundation announced in January 2005 that it would build its headquarters campus on 12 acre adjacent to the Seattle Center in Downtown Seattle.
+The foundation purchased the property for $50.4 million from the Seattle city government, who would help build a 1,000-stall public parking garage and assist with cleanup of the land, which had been used as a Metro Transit bus base.
+The two-building headquarters campus opened in June 2011 at a cost of $500 million and was designed by NBBJ.
+The design was awarded LEED Platinum status for its environmentally friendly features, including a living roof, a rainwater retention pool, and a rooftop solar array.
+The campus also features the large-scale fiber sculpture Impatient Optimist by artist Janet Echelman, installed in the public plaza outside the main building.

 In 2010, the foundation's founders started the Commission on Education of Health Professionals for the 21st Century, entitled "Transforming education to strengthen health systems in an interdependent world."